The Hatch Student Living Story

 1977

-More than four decades ago, in 1977, a public meeting was held in Hamilton to raise funds to provide accommodation for rural students attend what was then Waikato Technical Institute.
+Nearly half a century ago in 1977, a public meeting is held in Hamilton to raise funds to provide quality student accommodation for rural students to attend what was then the Waikato Technical Institute.

 Led by the Women’s Division of Federated Farmers (now Rural Women NZ), a four-year fundraising campaign begins to raise funds to provide accommodation for rural students attending Waikato Technical Institute.